Nabin-09/Web-Development-2.0/JavaScript/Notes.md

 ### 3. Null

 - **Definition**: `null` is an assignment value that represents the intentional absence of any object value.
 It is a primitive value and can be assigned to a variable as a representation of "no value."
+This is a value as well , which is returned when the element was not found.
 - **Example**:
     ```js
     let obj = null;